Skip to content

 “There are enemies too, and only some are ghosts.
 Some are at the crossings on the moor, they will be in the river valleys, they are in the factories and in the warming skies.”

-Nor the geese and swans, nor fox and salmon, nor smaller fishes at the shore, it was not written that the road to Ragnarök was advancing fast.
-On any given day, there might be terrible heat and tremendous winter, and the one last giant battle.
+Nor the geese and swans, nor fox and salmon, nor smaller fishes at the shore.
+It was not written that the road to Ragnarök should advance so fast.
+Or even that it should happen at all.

-You would think the same of those buried in a mound.
-Yet Gunnar and Hallgerðr are here on bright nights, looking round at the slope and view, at the wooden church with white walls and red corrugated roof.
-The very church singed by the hot ash of the Eyjafjallajökull eruption in 2010, the one that closed the skies of Europe.
+Yet they are here on bright nights, looking round at the slope and view, at the wooden church with white walls and red corrugated roof.
+The very church walls pock-marked by hot ash from the Eyjafjallajökull eruption, the one that closed the skies of Europe.

 “How lovely the slopes are,